Mitral valve

 In normal conditions, blood flows through an open mitral valve during diastole with contraction of the left atrium, and the mitral valve closes during systole with contraction of the left ventricle.
 The valve opens and closes because of pressure differences, opening when there is greater pressure in the left atrium than ventricle and closing when there is greater pressure in the left ventricle than atrium.

 In abnormal conditions, blood may flow backward through the valve (mitral regurgitation) or the mitral valve may be narrowed (mitral stenosis).
 Rheumatic heart disease often affects the mitral valve; the valve may also prolapse with age and be affected by infective endocarditis.

-The mitral valve is named after the mitre of a bishop, which resembles its flaps.
+The name of the mitral valve is derived from the word mitre, referencing the ceremonial headdress worn by Roman Catholic bishops, due to the resemblance between the two leaflets of the valve and the distinctive shape of the headdress.

 Structure

 The mitral valve is typically 4 to 6 cm2 in area and sits in the left heart between the left atrium and the left ventricle.
-It has two leaflets (or "cusps"), an anteromedial leaflet (AMVL) and a posterolateral leaflet (PMVL).
+It has two cusps: an anterior one, and a posterior one.
 The opening of the mitral valve is surrounded by a fibrous ring known as the mitral annulus.
-The anterior cusp covers approximately two-thirds of the valve (imagine a crescent moon within the circle, where the crescent represents the posterior cusp).
+The anterior cusp attaches to one third of the circumference of the annulus, and the posterior cusp attaches to the remaining two thirds of its circumference.
+The anterior cusp is thicker and more rigid than the posterior one, and covers approximately two-thirds of the valve.
+The anterior cusp intervenes between the mitral and aortic orifices.
 Although the anterior leaflet takes up a larger part of the ring and rises higher, the posterior leaflet has a larger surface area.

 Leaflets

-In Carpentier's classification of a mitral valve, both the posterior and anterior mitral valve leaflets are divided into eight segments: P3 (medial scallop), P2 (middle scallop), P1 (lateral scallop), A3 (anteromedial segment), A2 (anteromedial), A1 (anterolateral), PMC (posteromedial commissure), ALC (anterolateral commissure).
+In Carpentier's classification of a mitral valve, both the posterior and anterior mitral valve leaflets are divided into eight segments: P3 (medial scallop), P2 (central scallop), P1 (lateral scallop), A3 (anteromedial segment), A2 (anterocentral), A1 (anterolateral), PMC (posteromedial commissure), ALC (anterolateral commissure).
 Mitral leaflet thickness is usually about 1 mm but sometimes can range from 3–5 mm.